© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Drax Augustinian priory is a scheduled monument protected by Historic England under reference 1016857.
 View the official record →

-Drax Augustinian Priory is a medieval religious house located in North Yorkshire, founded in the early twelfth century as a priory of Augustinian canons.
+Drax Augustinian Priory is a monastic foundation established in Yorkshire in the twelfth century as a house of Augustinian canons.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016857.

 Drax Augustinian priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016857.